ClaytonKnittel/Server/src/pattern/readme.md

 ```abnf
      Rule = tokens...
 ```
 and can be arbitrarily nested.
-Rule names must only be unreserved chars (see below) to avoid any ambiguity.
+Rule names must only be unreserved chars (see _note_ below) to avoid any ambiguity.
 The main defining rule of a grammar is the first rule, and any rules that are not referenced in some subtree of the first rule are ignored.

 * If a rule is to take up more than one line, it must have parenthesis cross the line boundaries, otherwise the following lines will be ignored, i.e.